+It’s difficult but important to choose what is right for you.
 It’s time to let go.
 I can no longer call myself the CEO of Despreneur, a magazine for design entrepreneurs.
 After three years of blood, sweat and respect, I decided to step down and move on.

 A lot of things have changed in the last three years.
 I grew in every possible way.
 Noticing and admitting change takes courage.
 I’m committed to becoming the best person I can be so I’ll take the responsibility.

 Today, I’d like to share some thoughts and lessons I learned building a blog from scratch that turned into a business reaching millions of people.

 Should vs. Must

 It all started when I was working in London, back in 2013.
 I was working full-time at a design agency looking for new opportunities.
 One afternoon, an idea struck me to combine design and entrepreneurship.
 That’s how Despreneur was born.
 Since then I had the vision to build a platform where people could learn design, tech and business skills.

 After more than three years of learning, experimenting and growing a lot of things have changed.
 I wasn’t that excited about it.